Posted on: 23 November 2016

 Insurance Costs Increased

 The Insurance Premium Tax rate will increase on 17th June 2017 from 10% to 12% .
-This is a tax charged on general insurance premiums including building, contents and motor insurance.
+This is a tax charged on general insurance premiums including business insurance covers such as buildings, contents and motor insurance.

 Abolition of the Autumn Statement

 Philip Hammond has announced that he is abolishing the Autumn statement.
 Starting in autumn 2017, Britain will have an autumn Budget, announcing tax changes in advance of the start of the tax year.
 From 2018 there will be a Spring Statement, responding to update on the forecast.
 He says he will not make significant changes twice a year and noted that no other major economy does this.